Tuesday, April 22, 2025

 According to the notebooks of Saint Faustina, Jesus made the following statements about this day:

 Devotion to Divine Mercy is also associated with an image painted as Jesus wished, based on descriptions by Saint Faustina.
 The words that accompany the image are "Jesus, I trust in Thee" ("Jezu, Ufam Tobie" in Polish).
-The rays coming from Jesus' body represent the Blood and water that poured forth from the wound He suffered when pierced by the lance.
+The rays coming from Jesus' body represent the Blood (red) and water (white) that poured forth from the wound He suffered when pierced by the lance.
+They are interpreted as representing the Holy Eucharist and Baptism.

-I find it particularly interesting that after working to promote devotion to the Divine Mercy and even writing an encyclical about God’s Mercy--Dives in Misericordia or Rich in Mercy (1980)--Pope John Paul II died during the vigil of Divine Mercy Sunday in 2005.
+I find it particularly interesting that after working to promote devotion to the Divine Mercy and even writing an encyclical about God’s Mercy—Dives in Misericordia or Rich in Mercy (1980)—Pope (now Saint) John Paul II died during the vigil of Divine Mercy Sunday in 2005.

 Is this just mere coincidence or another indication of the hand of God continually at work in our world?